-ECONOM IIC continued TAX 3-3 Our management ap pproach to tax We pay tax in accord dance with all relevant laws and regulations in the countries where we do business. seeks to enable and support our ambition and business strategy, as well as balance the various interests of our ing investors, governments, our people, customers, consumers, suppliers and the communities in which we operate.
+ECONOM IIC continued TAX TAX 3-3 ● Disclosure 207-01 ● 207-02 ● 207-03 Our management ap pproach to tax We pay tax in accord dance with all relevant laws and regulations in the countries where we do business. seeks to enable and support our ambition and business strategy, as well as balance the various interests of our ing investors, governments, our people, customers, consumers, suppliers and the communities in which we operate.
 Our approach to tax, including our commitments, core principles and governance mechanisms, is described in detail in our global Tax Policy s approves our Tax Policy and tax strategy, and monitors compliance each year through the Audit Committee - on an ad hoc basis.
 It delegates the authority to execute against this policy framework to the Finance Committee.
-Officer), is the supervi ee, made up of senior management with relevant expertise (including the Chief Executive and the Chief Financial isory body for all group tax activities.
-This Committee reviews relevant developments on issues covered by our policy d, as appropriate, on an ad hoc basis.
+The Finance Committee, made up of senior management with relevant expertise (including the Chief Executive and the Chief Financial Officer), is the supervisory body for all group tax activities.
+This Committee reviews relevant developments on issues covered by our policy three times a year and, as appropriate, on an ad hoc basis.
 For more information about our tax governance and how we evaluate our approach, see page 5 of our Tax Policy.
 Disclosure Our response 207-01 Approach to tax Information about our tax strategy, our approach to regulatory compliance and how our approach to tax links to our business strategy can be found in our Tax Policy on pages 3-5.
 207-02 Tax governance, control and risk management Information about our tax governance, risk management and compliance can be found in our Tax Policy on pages 3-5.
 A description of the mechanisms for reporting concerns about unethical or unlawful behaviour and our integrity in relation to tax can be found on page 5 of the policy too, as well as in our Code and within GRI 2-26 of this ESG Reporting Index.
 A description of our assurance process can be found in GRI 2-5 of this ESG Reporting Index.
 207-03 Stakeholder engagement and management of concerns related to tax A description of our approach to engaging with tax authorities, our public policy advocacy on tax and our process for collecting and considering the views and concerns of stakeholders, including external stakeholders, can be found in our Tax Policy.
-207-04 Country-by-country Omissions: country-by-country reporting. $\bigcirc$ reporting Reason: not applicable.
+207-04 Country-by-country Omissions: country-by-country reporting. \bigcirc reporting Reason: not applicable.